lchiluka/SEM-UI/Sem_UI_Installation_Steps.md

 ## Steps to be followed before running the script for UI in Remote Desktop

 ### Step 1
+Before installing anaconda, run this **command** - pip install streamlit

-Download Anaconda 3 on your Remote Desktop.
+if you are unable to install streamlit, download Anaconda 3 on your Remote Desktop.

 ### Step 2
 Open Anaconda 3 terminal from Anaconda Navigator and install Streamlit.